MatthewFrench/Advent-of-Code-Java/README.md

 `gradle run`

 This uses Java 17 and Java 17 features.
 Please use the correct SDK or it will not compile.

+IntelliJ is the recommended IDE for using with this project.